 No work experience?
 No problem.

 The ol' catch-22: I need a job to get experience, but I need experience to get a job.
-Either way, you need a resume, and what you don’t need is to panic.
-Just because you don’t have existing skills or experience in a traditional work setting doesn’t mean you can’t craft a convincing resume.
-How do you write a resume with no work experience?
-Well, we’ll tell you.
+Either way, you need a resume, and what you don't need is to panic.
+Just because you don't have existing skills that are relevant to the job or experience in a traditional work setting doesn't mean you can't craft a convincing first job resume.
+Whether you're a high school or college student, you may be wondering: How do you write a resume with no work experience?
+Well, we'll tell you with these expert tips.

 1. Include a summary statement

 Resume objective statements, where you state exactly what career goals you wish to achieve, have mostly fallen out of fashion.
 This is largely because you want to focus on what you can do for the employer, not what the employer can do for you.
 A resume summary statement, on the other hand, sums up who you are professionally at the top of the page in a sentence or two and serves as the first impression you give a hiring manager to entice them to keep reading.